pcmueller/hookshot/README.md

 ## Description

-HOOKSHOT is a web app for the aspirant Zelda player - for those who yearn to disappear into the vast world of *Hyrule* but don't have the time to do so.
+HOOKSHOT is a web app for the aspirant Zelda player - for those who yearn to disappear into the vast world of *Hyrule* but don't quite have the time to do so.
 By allowing a user to choose a specific "goal" in Nintendo's *Breath of the Wild* game, this interactive data rendering tool provides even the busiest would-be gamer with the specific information needed to dabble and explore as efficiently as possible.

 ## Features